 Also, an endowment fund offers donors the opportunity to make gifts whose impact lasts in perpetuity, creating a legacy that can positively impact generations of future students.

 As of June 30, 2021, the Foundation’s permanently endowed funds were valued at around$5.8 million.

 If I make a gift to the Foundation, will I continue to receive solicitations?

 When a gift is made to the Foundation, a donor’s record is stored securely for gift-tracking and acknowledgment purposes.
 At times, additional communications or solicitations may be sent to those who are in our database.
 If you do not wish to receive additional communication from the Foundation, you can certainly email us at email@example.com or give us a call at 704-922-6511 to have your name removed from all future communications.

 How is my donor information stored, and is it used by outside parties?

-The Gaston College Foundation securely stores all donor, gift and alumni records in a cloud-hosted database called the Raiser’s Edge, which is owned by Blackbaud.
+The Gaston College Foundation securely stores all donor, gift, and alumni records in a cloud-hosted database called the Raiser’s Edge, which is owned and managed by Blackbaud.
 Information is never provided or sold to outside parties unless there is an explicit need to know (such as auditors).